 This section captures information regarding the Applicant Organization.
 The Applicant Organization is the named subrecipient on the Notice of Subaward and is responsible for the funds awarded.
-All information in this section must match exactly what is on record with the Nevada Controller's office.
+All information in this section must match exactly what is on record with the

+Nevada Controller's office.
 Failure to provide correct information in this section will prevent ADSD from making payments to the subrecipient if funding is approved.

-The Authorized Organizational Representative (AOR) is the individual authorized to submit an application on behalf the organization and who is responsible for the organization's compliance with the terms and conditions of subawards, including compliance with state and federal laws/regulations.
-In non-profit organizations, this person is the President of the Board of Directors.
+The Authorized Organizational Representative (AOR) is the individual authorized to submit an application on behalf the organization and who is responsible for the organization's compliance with the terms and conditions of subawards, including compliance with state and federal laws and regulations.
+The AOR is the head of agency and is defined as the president or chair of the Board of Directors for a non-profit organization, the owner of for-profit business, the chair of the Board of County Commissioners, or the division head of a governmental entity.
+The AOR must be listed on and sign the application for funding.
+Only the AOR has the authority to sign and submit grant applications.

-- Applications must be signed by the Agency's AOR. - The Agency's AOR may list up to two (2) Additional Authorized Signers on the application, indicating authorized representatives who are able to sign Requests for Reimbursements (RFRs) or other documents. - Changes to the AOR and/or Authorized Signers must be submitted in writing by the Agency's AOR.
-A signed, dated, letter should be submitted to ADSDGrants@adsd.nv.gov.

-The Fiscal Officer is the point of contact for any concerns regarding the budget, requests for reimbursement, and annual audits.
+- Applications must be signed by the Agency's AOR. - The Agency's AOR may list up to two (2) additional Authorized Signers on the application, indicating authorized representatives who are approved to sign subaward documents such as the NOSA. - Changes to the AOR and/or Authorized Signers must be submitted in writing by the Agency's AOR.
+A signed, dated letter should be submitted to ADSDGrants@adsd.nv.gov. - The Fiscal Officer is the point of contact for any concerns regarding the budget, requests for reimbursement, and annual audits.